ShreyNagda/bmi_calculator/README.md

 # BMI calculator

-A flutter project with simple UI.
+A flutter project with simple UI that can calculate Body Mass Index(BMI).